 As the days turned into weeks, my soul fell apart.
-I was plagued with intense rage, uncontrollable thoughts that came at me so quickly I could barely process, panic attacks, derealization and agoraphobia.
+I was plagued with intense rage, uncontrollable thoughts that came at me so quickly I could barely process, panic attacks, derealization, and agoraphobia.
 I had stopped eating and would go more than 24 hours without any sleep.

-I was terrified that I was losing my mind, but despite all of that I was more concerned about not loving my son.
+I was terrified that I was losing my mind, but despite all of that, I was more concerned about not loving my son.

-I watched as my family and friend effortlessly melted into a pile of mushy love for him and it pained me so.
+I watched as my family and friends effortlessly melted into a pile of mushy love for him and it pained me so.
 I felt like a horrible mother for not loving him the way everyone else did.

 At six weeks postpartum, on our way to pick up our son after an overnight visit, I cried the entire drive.
 Not because I missed him, but because I didn’t want to get him.
 I turned to my husband and asked him one simple question:

 When he answered yes, I knew then that I needed help.
 That following Tuesday, I told my OB that I wasn’t okay.
 It was the single most hardest and terrifying part in this journey… and the best decision I’ve ever made.